SamarpanDas/Face-Recognition-Face-Verification/README.md

 # References:
+* Yaniv Taigman, Ming Yang, Marc'Aurelio Ranzato, Lior Wolf (2014).
+DeepFace: Closing the gap to human-level performance in face verification.
 * Florian Schroff, Dmitry Kalenichenko, James Philbin (2015).
-FaceNet: A Unified Embedding for Face Recognition and Clustering
+FaceNet: A Unified Embedding for Face Recognition and Clustering.
-* Yaniv Taigman, Ming Yang, Marc'Aurelio Ranzato, Lior Wolf (2014).
-DeepFace: Closing the gap to human-level performance in face verification
 * The pretrained model we use is inspired by Victor Sy Wang's implementation and was loaded using his code: https://github.com/iwantooxxoox/Keras-OpenFace.